 Students who enjoy playing sports have many opportunities to do so through RecWell’s club and intramural sports programs.
 These programs are open to everyone and you don’t have to consider yourself an athlete to play.
 Many club sports do compete regionally and nationally against other schools, but they are also a great way to learn a new sport or simply enjoy the comradery that comes from playing for fun.
 There are 40+ student-led club sports, including ballroom dance, lacrosse, black belt, equestrian, sailing, figure skating, paintball, and soccer.
 Students can also participate in intramural sports that are open to all members of the university community.
 Participants select their own level of competition and play in either men’s, women’s or coed leagues over the course of a weekend, a week or a tournament lasting several weeks.
 Intramural sports include basketball, flag football, softball, soccer, racquetball, table tennis and more.

-For students who prefer to be active outdoors, RecWell’s adventure program offers outdoor adventure trips, clinics and social bike rides throughout the year.
+For students who prefer to be active outdoors, RecWell’s adventure program offers outdoor adventure trips, clinics, and social bike rides throughout the year.
 Students can take a day or weekend trip to go backpacking, caving, mountain biking, kayaking, rock climbing, or other various outdoor activities.
 Students may also use the adventure program resource library and rent gear to pursue their own outdoor adventure.
 The climbing wall and challenge course are located at the ERC, where students can challenge themselves physically and mentally to increase interpersonal skills and self-confidence.
 Maryland also has a vibrant cycling community.
-The RecWell Bike Shop in Cole Field House offers free repairs and maintenance and will teach students how to repair their own bikes.
+The RecWell Bike Shop in the Cole Student Activities Building offers free repairs and maintenance and will teach students how to repair their own bikes.

 University of Maryland Golf Course

-Whether you’re an avid golfer or just getting started, you are welcome at the Golf Course.
+Whether you’re an avid golfer or just getting started, you are welcome at the University of Maryland Golf Course.
 RecWell maintains a full-service, year-round, 18-hole, par 71 golf course, driving range and putting greens just across University Boulevard from The Clarice.
-The Golf Course offers discounted student memberships and playing rates, as well as golf lessons, clinics, tournaments, and competitions.
+The University of Maryland Golf Course offers discounted student memberships and playing rates, as well as golf lessons, clinics, tournaments, and competitions.

 RecWell also offers community programs open to students including swimming lessons, water safety instructor and lifeguard training, and tennis instruction.